FbW-48-2/final-projects-musing/README.md

 # Final Projects

-Find here some orga suggestions & resources that might support you in your upcoming team coding experience.
+Find here some orga suggestions & resources that might support you in your upcoming team coding adventure.

 ## Teacher Meetings